 What are waitlists?
-Waitlists are exactly what they sound like-- a list that students can join and wait for open seats in a class.
-Waitlists are turned on by a department when all the seats in a class have been filled.
+A waitlist is a list that students can join and wait for open seats in a class.
+If it is turned on by the department, and all the seats in a class have been filled, students can join the waitlist.
 If a student in the class drops it, a seat opens up and is filled by a student on the list.

 When are waitlists active?
 Waitlists are active from the first day of registration through the 4th class day (fall and spring) or 2nd class day (summer) in a semester.
 The department offering the class must turn on a list before it becomes available for students to join.

 How do students join waitlists?
 When registering for a closed class, students will get the chance to join a waitlist if its department has turned a list on, and the student is registered for at least one class.
 The class will appear closed or waitlisted in the Course Schedule.
 The student should attempt to add the closed or waitlisted class; the student will be notified that the class is closed and if there is a waitlist available they will be given the option to add themselves to the list.
 Students can join up to two lists per course, and can be on four lists at any one time.

 How do I get into a class from a list?
 During registration, if a registered student drops the class, a student on the waitlist will be added to the class.
 Nightly, the system fills as many leftover seats as possible.

 Why am I not always offered a waitlist for a class?

 Some things prevent the system from letting you onto a list:

 - The class doesn't have a list.
 (Check the Course Schedule to see if a class has one.)